-- 36 TPI Edinburgh linen is usually used although 32 TPI Belfast linen can be used if necessary.
+- 36 TPI Edinburgh linen is usually used although 28 TPI Bantry linen can be used if necessary.
 The linen is an even-weave (the same number of threads going horizontally as vertically).

 - Coton a broder no.16

 - Anchor and DMC stranded cotton

 - Machine thread no.50

 - Silk gossamer

-- Metallic threads are sometimes used to add a highlight, usually silver or gold Ophir thread
+- Metallic threads are sometimes used to add a highlight, usually silver or gold.
+Stranded metallics or Elizabethan twist are recommended however this should be discussed with your Tutor

-- Needles Tapestry No. 24, No. 26
+- Needles Tapestry No. 24, No. 26.

-We stock all these at the RSN.
+We stock all these at the RSN